kickstand-ui/kickstand-ui/docs/components/icons.md

 ## About

-The Kickstand UI icon library is a compilation of commonly used icons used in applications and websites.
+The Kickstand UI icon library is a compilation of commonly used icons for applications and websites.
+All icons are SVGs to improve performance, accessibility, and provide flexible implementation.

 The icons were developed using the following guidelines: